DFE-Digital/software-jargon-buster/SoftwareJargon.md

 - **RAM:** Random Access Memory.
 Volatile computer memory used to temporarily store data that the CPU is actively using.

+- **RDBMS** Relational Database Management System.
+A program / piece of software used to create, update, and manage relational databases.

 - **Repository:** A storage location where source code and related files are stored, managed, and versioned.

 - **Ruby on Rails:** A web development framework that uses the Ruby programming language.
 Also known as "Rails," it emphasises convention over configuration and follows the Model-View-Controller (MVC) architecture.